 There are a couple of things to bear in mind, but whatever you choose shouldn't affect the taste: If using plastic bottles they should be PET (food grade) plastic to ensure that they are suitable.
 Whether using plastic, glass or a barrel, they must be fully sterilised to ensure they are clean so as not to spoil the brew (with VWP or similar, and well rinsed with clean water).
 Traditionally it is often said that glass is best, and different people have their own preference, but one advantage of plastic is that they will not shatter if accidentally dropped.
 Bottles have the advantage over barrels if you intend to chill your brew in the fridge before drinking, as not many people can get a 40 pint barrel in their fridge (or they're not allowed to even though the beer is perhaps more important than the food in there!).
 Transporting - if you think you may like to take a few pints to that party, BBQ, etc you're off to, then bottles are easier to transport, rather than having to lug a barrel around.
 The beer/lager will keep for longer in a bottle, and will not need any CO2 adding later, but if you're barrel starts to 'glug' when getting low, it means it is letting air in through the tap which will limit the life of the brew inside, and dispensing it may become quite slow.
 The way around this is to inject CO2 into the top of the barrel with a brass injector valve and CO2 bulbs.

-We often use the PET plastic 500ml crown cap bottles which are exclusive to us here at Home Brew Online, because they have many advantages, they are safe, look good and are opened with a bottle opener, can be re-used, and you can tell when the brew is carbonated as the bottles go hard from the pressure and cannot be squeezed any more.
+We often use the PET plastic 500ml screw cap bottles because they have many advantages, they are safe, look good and are opened with a bottle opener, can be re-used, and you can tell when the brew is carbonated as the bottles go hard from the pressure and cannot be squeezed any more.
 They can be chilled if wanted, and easily transported.
 It is just personal preference though.
+We find there is less to go wrong with bottles so they are often best, barrels can have issues.

 If you decide on a barrel then there are 2 main types, the standard barrels which are the cheaper option, or better quality versions such as the 'King Keg'.
 Standard barrels are perfect for the job, the main difference is that the King Kegs are a heavier grade material and a little more sturdy, they have a 4" (100mm) neck so you can get your hand in to clean inside more easily, and you can choose between a 'top tap' or 'bottom tap' version.
 King Kegs come with a brass valve fitted into the lid for injecting CO2, whereas on the standard barrels it is often an upgrade or optional extra.
 For pouring the perfect pint from your barrel we have a great 'sparkler tap' available which really are great and are very popular